techfilz/BloggingApp/README.md

 3. Build the App frontend - create routes
 4. Develop the backend - handle all requests

-TODO: fix security, validate inputs, add on additional use cases I used this code as an exercise to migrate to Django using ChatGPT as well.
+TODO: fix security, validate inputs, add on additional use cases.

+NB.
+I used this code as an exercise to migrate to Django using ChatGPT as well.